Livmarli

 Serious side effects and warnings

-Livmarli can cause serious side effects, including:
+Livmarli can cause the following serious side effects, including:

 - Changes in liver tests.
 Changes in certain liver tests are common in patients with Alagille syndrome but may worsen during treatment.
 These changes may be a sign of liver injury and can be serious.
 Your healthcare provider should do blood tests before starting and during treatment to check your liver function.
 Tell your healthcare provider right away if you get any signs or symptoms of liver problems, including: